 Best affiliate program

 Teachable is a hosted platform that lets you create your own course.
-While Teachable isn’t as advanced as others on this list, missing key features like mobile apps for every device (iOS only) and the option to add a course community, it does have one great feature: its affiliate program.
+While Teachable isn’t as advanced as others on this list, missing engagement features like livestreaming or community, it does have one great feature: its affiliate program.
 An affiliate program lets teachers reward people who promote their course with a percentage of the course sale–and that’s what makes Teachable a contender.

 Teachable - Summary